drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 When the amplifier input sees an impedance larger than R<sub>n</sub>, current noise dominates and noise increases more rapidly with bandwidth.
 Low noise with high impedance and bandwidth requires low noise density with high noise resistance, alongside adequate bandwidth and slew.

 Let's illustrate this with a numerical example.
-If we want 16 bit data for a signal of 1V, the noise (rms) should to be around 10μV or smaller.
+If we want 16 bit data for a signal of 1V, the noise (rms) should be around 10μV or smaller.
 For a bandwidth of 1MHz, we need e<sub>n</sub> ≈ 10nV/√Hz.
-And for an impedance 10Mohm, we need i<sub>n</sub>  ≈ 1fA/√Hz.
+And for an impedance of 10Mohm, we need i<sub>n</sub>  ≈ 1fA/√Hz.
 That is, we need current noise density in the range of single digit fA/√Hz, or smaller.
 It is challenging to find what we need in older INA chips (see [Table 5.8 in H&H AOE 3rd ed.](https://archive.org/details/the-art-of-electronics-3rd-ed-2015_202008/page/363/mode/1up)), But there *are* newer Op Amps with ~10nV/√Hz and ~1fA/√Hz noise densities, >MHZ bandwidth and >10V/μs slew.